dat18v2-2semester/modul1_spring_movie/README.md

 ### Presentation of your solutions:

-XXth of September at 9:15 - 11:45  1st
+25th of September at 9:15 - 11:45 (Fokus on design) &
-of XXX at 8:30 - 11:00
+28th of September at 8:30 - 11:00 (Fokus on Kostruction)

-Each group has 10-15 minutes to present their project.
+Each group has 10-15 minutes (twice, both days) to present their project.